etesync/etesync-web/README.md

 You can either self-host your own client to be served from your own server, or better yet, just run an instance locally.

+You can get the latest version of the web client from https://client.etesync.com/etesync-web.tgz.
+This file is automatically generated on each deploy and is exactly the same as the delpoyed version.
+After fetching thise file you need to extract it by e.g. running `tar -xzf etesync-web.tgz`, and then you can serve the files using your favourite web server.
+Please keep in mind that opening the HTML files directly in the browser is not supported.

+If you are just serving the app locally, you could, for example, use the python built-in web server by running `python3 -m http.server` from inside the extracted `etesync-web` directory.
+If you plan on serving it from a server, please use a proper web server such as nginx.

+## Building it yourself

-First make sure you have `yarn` install.
+Before you can build the web app from source, you need to make sure you have `yarn` install.

 Then clone this repository `yarn`, run `yarn` and wait until all of the deps are installed.

 Then it's recommended you run `yarn build` to build a production ready client you should serve (even if run locally!) and then just serve the `build` directory from a web server.
-You could, for example, use the python built-in web server by running `python3 -m http.server` from the build directory.

-Alternatively, you can run the debug server just to verify everything works, though be aware that the app will probably be quite slow.
-To do that, run `yarn start`.

 ### Serving from a subdirectory